 - Use of medication or other drugs

-The more a person drink, the more their BAC level rises.
+The more a person drinks, the more their BAC level rises.
 As BAC increases, so do the health risks.

-For example, a BAC of may result in:
+For example, a BAC of the following may result in:

 - 0.05 = feelings of warmth and relaxation, intensified emotions, lowered inhibitions

 - 0.08 = impairment of speech, balance, vision, and reaction time; illegal to drive at this level

 - 0.12 = vomiting, motor skills are impaired, increased aggression

 Alcohol, when consumed at high rates, depresses the nervous system and affects the ability to breathe or engage the gag reflex that can prevent choking.
 High levels of alcohol can completely stop these functions.
 Even after someone stops drinking, alcohol is in their system and can be fatal.
 If you see someone experiencing the following symptoms, their lives are at serious risk and help is needed immediately:

 - Mental confusion